p-m-p/slider/packages/docs/docs/01-introduction.md

 - [Fade](/docs/effects/fade) - A fade effect that fades slides in and out of view.
 - [Tile](/docs/effects/tile) - A tile effect that flips in 3d or fades slides in a grid pattern.

+Don't like the built-in effects?
+It's super easy to create a [custom effect](/docs/guides/custom-effect).

 ## Key features

 - **Performance**: BoxSlider is a small library with no third party dependencies that will help keep bundle sizes small.